Static Hedging of Freight Rate Risk in the Shipping Market under Model Uncertainty: Static hedging of freight rate risk under model uncertainty

-There is an increasing trend among academics and industry practitioners towards abandoning dynamic hedging and turning attention more and more on static hedging which is easier and cheaper to implement (see e.g. \cite{carr1998static}, \cite{carr2014static}, \cite{leung2016optimal}) and in many cases have been proved a better option than the commonly used delta hedging \cite{adland2020hedging}.
-Static hedging is suggested in hedging of exotic type derivatives that are path-dependent, like the ones used in shipping industry, and in many cases is possibly the only option due to the market nature (e.g. market incompleteness issues like the case of freight rate market which does not allow for dynamic hedging).
+Although dynamic hedging has a long history in financial risk management, there is an increasing trend among academics and industry practitioners towards abandoning it and turning more attention on static approaches \cite{carr1998static, carr2014static} which are easier and cheaper to implement and in some cases have been proved a better option than the commonly used delta hedging.
+Static hedging is suggested in hedging of exotic type derivatives that are path-dependent \cite{carr1998static, leung2016optimal, kirkby2019static}, like the ones used in the shipping industry (e.g. FFA-options), and in many cases is possibly the only option due to the nature of the market (e.g. market incompleteness issues like the FFA market which does not allow for dynamic hedging).
+Comparisons in the literature that have been conducted between static and dynamic hedging approaches, do not indicate that the dynamic approach is always the better one (see e.g. \cite{tompkins2002static, adland2020hedging}).
 Static hedging can be either exact or approximate, the latter term referring to the construction of a static portfolio approaching a required target, e.g. the payoff of a financial obligation or a contingent claim to be hedged as close as possible with the concept of closeness being quantified by an appropriate measure of distance.
-In this section, static hedging strategies are derived under the model uncertainty framework for reducing the freight risk of shipping operations.
+Morover hybrid-approaches have been also appeared in the literature (see e.g. \cite{boyarchenko2020static} and references therein) and robastification approaches that mitigate potential drawbacks of the static approaches (see e.g. \cite{maruhn2009robust}).
+In this section, static hedging strategies are derived under the model uncertainty framework for reducing the exposure to freight rate risk for the charterer, while characterizations of the pricing measure are provided under standard modelling considerations.